Your resume should do the following for the employer reading it:

 - Tell him/her what you want

-- Show that you have the skills/qualifications to do the job
+- Show that you have the skills/qualifications to match the job description

 - Create a desire to speak with you in person